KiwianLeigh/freeCodeCamp/README.md

 # freeCodeCamp
-my work on projects proposed on freeCodeCamp's curriculum
+my work on projects and challenges proposed on freeCodeCamp's curriculum.